 From left: Hon and Jun Xiang won the consolation prize for Microsoft Track category

 “Actually, we never had the thought of winning any prizes in the competition.
 We just wanted to gain more experience in competitions especially in national level competitions.
 We realised that it was a hard journey especially when the Movement Control Order was implemented halfway along the competition.
 We believe that we should always try our best to present our ideas and do whatever we could.
 Thanks to UTAR for giving us the opportunity to take part in the competition and represent the University.
 UTAR has always been encouraging its students to explore and take part in various competitions, while providing resources and platform for students to prepare and acquire the necessary skills and knowledge.
 We are also grateful for the insightful advice and guidance given by our supervisor, Ts Dr Lin Horng Sheng throughout the journey,” enthused Hon and Jun Xiang.

 Their winning project titled “IoT based Precision Farming for Oil Palm”, proposed an IoT based precision farming that revolutionises on achieving oil palm profit per tree monitoring to detect and locate oil palm fresh fruit bunches harvesting in plantation.
-The project also aimed to automate oil extraction rate monitoring system in the oil mill.Another team who won the consolation prize of RM500 was Bachelor of Engineering (Honours) Electronic and Communications Engineering student Wong Jun Yong and Bachelor of Engineering (Honours) Electrical and Electronic Engineering student Ch’ng Tai Yau for the Cenergi Design Challenge category.
+The project also aimed to automate oil extraction rate monitoring system in the oil mill.Another team who won the consolation prize of RM500 was Bachelor of Telecommunications Engineering with Honours student Wong Jun Yong and Bachelor of Electrical and Electronic Engineering with Honours student Ch’ng Tai Yau for the Cenergi Design Challenge category.
 The team was led by LKC FES academic Ir Jeewa Vengadasalam.

 From left: Consolation prize winners Jun Yong and Ch’ng